fallahn/xygine/tutorial/part_1/readme.md

 NOTE: xygine has a hard limit of 1024 active entities at a time.
 While this can be changed by modifying the source code it is usually enough as long as expired entities are explicitly destroyed.
-There is little overhead in removing and creating entities at runtime because xygine automatically pools and reallocates the memory required.
+There is very little overhead in removing and creating entities at runtime because xygine automatically pools and reallocates the memory required.

 Components are added to an entity with `addComponent<T>()`.
-Similarly to the Scene’s `addSystem()` function, the entity’s `addComponent()` function is templated, taking the component type as a type parameter.
-The function also forwards any parameters to the component constructor, such as in this example where a reference to the font is forwarded to the `Text` component. `Entity::addComponent()` will return a reference to the newly created component allowing properties to be immediately set, for example the string used in the `Text` component.
+Similarly to the `Scene`’s `addSystem()` function, the entity’s `addComponent()` function is templated, taking the component type as a type parameter.
+The function also forwards any parameters to the component constructor, such as in this example where a reference to the font is forwarded to the constructor of the `Text` component. `Entity::addComponent()` will return a reference to the newly created component allowing properties to be immediately set, for example the string used in the `Text` component.
 A reference to a component can also be retrieved with `entity.getComponent<T>()`, allowing other component properties to be updated, or